Nathan Redmond: Norwich line up deal for Birmingham City winger

 Norwich City boss Chris Hughton has confirmed that Birmingham City winger Nathan Redmond is a transfer target.

-the 19-year-old, who played under Hughton at St Andrew's, is set to join the Canaries.
+According to reports, the 19-year-old, who played under Hughton at St Andrew's, is set to join the Canaries.

 "What I can tell you is that he is a player we have a strong interest in," Hughton told BBC Radio Norfolk.